Sawndip/synapse/README.md

     ./test_amplitude [options]

 The algorithm tests the different modes of amplitude reconstruction and their performance in non-linear scenarios.
 It also compares the different amplitude reconstruction scheme with each other.

 A series of flags are available in the datcards:
   - '**corrected**' computes the amplitudes by recursively removing high amplitudes;
   - '**mcd**' computes the amplitudes based on the MCD covariance matrix;
-  - '**generalised**' uses non parametric density estimation to produce amplitudes.

 --------------------